bevyengine/rfcs/rfcs/ui-systems-callbacks.md

 - How do we serialize and deserialize callback components?
 - How can we ergonomically control the order in which callback commands are executed?
+- Should we special-case UI callbacks for now, or create a generalized `Hook` trait from the very beginning?

 ## Future work